tonytvo/blog-generator/content/blog/effective-typescript/index.md

 ## Things to Remember

 - Understand how TypeScript infers a type from a literal by widening it.
+- widening process is when typescript needs to decide on a set of possible values, from a single value that you specified.
 - Familiarize yourself with the ways you can affect this behavior: `const`, type annotations, context, helper functions, `as const`, and `satisfies`.

 ## Code Samples